testillano/h2agent/docs/api/README.md

 - binFile.`<path>`: same as `txtFile` but reading binary data.

 - command.`<command>`: executes command on process shell and captures the standard output/error ([popen](https://man7.org/linux/man-pages/man3/popen.3.html)() is used behind).
-Also, the return code is saved into provision local variable `rc`.
+Also, the return code is saved into scoped variable `rc`.
 You may call external scripts or executables, and do whatever needed as if you would be using the shell environment.

   - Important notes:
     - **Be aware about security problems**, as you could provision via `REST API` any instruction accessible by a running `h2agent` to extract information or break things without interface restriction (remember anyway that `h2agent` supports [secured connection](#Execution-with-TLS-support)).